Is the Wavefunction Already an Object on Space?: Symmetry Group Explanation

-\begin{remark} According to Klein, the transformation group also acts on manifolds whose points are configurations of points or geometric objects from the original space \cite{klein1872ErlangenProgram}: \begin{quote} we may use instead of the point any configuration contained in the manifoldness, -- a group of points, a curve or surface, \etc. As there is nothing at all determined at the outset about the number of arbitrary parameters upon which these configurations shall depend, the number of dimensions of our line, plane, space, \etc., may be anything we like, according to our choice of the element. \end{quote}
+\begin{remark} According to Klein, the transformation group also acts on manifolds whose points are configurations of points or geometric objects from the original space \citep{klein1872ErlangenProgram}: \begin{fquote} We may use instead of the point any configuration contained in the manifoldness, -- a group of points, a curve or surface, \etc. As there is nothing at all determined at the outset about the number of arbitrary parameters upon which these configurations shall depend, the number of dimensions of our line, plane, space, \etc., may be anything we like, according to our choice of the element. \end{fquote}

 These geometric objects are Type \ref{type:space_subset} objects.
-For example, the set $\mc{T}$ of all triangles congruent to a general fixed triangle $\triangle ABC$ in plane form a $3$-dimensional manifold, even though the plane itself is $2$-dimensional.
-Since these triangles are all congruent, the group of isometries of the Euclidean plane acts transitively on $\mc{T}$.
+For example, the set $\mc{T}$ of all triangles congruent to a general fixed triangle $\triangle ABC$ in the plane form a $3$-dimensional manifold, even though the plane itself is $2$-dimensional.
+The reason is that we can parametrize these triangles by their center of mass and the rotation angle.
+Since these triangles are all congruent, the group of isometries of the Euclidean plane acts transitively on $\mc{T}$. \end{remark}